sogolsahebi/PredictIOR_Nextflow/README.md

 ```

 ## Additional Notes
-- necessary R packages and dependencies are installed as specified in the `load_libraries.R` script and it included in bhk docker as mendtioned aboce.
+- Necessary R packages and dependencies are installed as specified in `load_libraries.R` and included in the BHK Docker.
+- Customize the nextflow.config file to specify any additional parameters or configurations required for your specific analysis needs